Miss Universe 2020: Debuts, returns, and withdrawals

-This edition marked the debut of Cameroon and the returns of Ghana and Russia, both of which last competed in 2018.
+This edition marked the debut of Cameroon and the returns of Ghana and Russia, which last competed in 2018.

-Tangia Zaman Methila of Bangladesh withdrew from the competition less than a month prior due to the COVID-19 pandemic in Bangladesh and the imposition of additional lockdowns and travel restrictions.
+Tangia Methila of Bangladesh withdrew from the competition less than a month prior due to the COVID-19 pandemic in Bangladesh and the imposition of additional lockdowns and travel restrictions.
 Aya Abdelrazik of Egypt withdrew for undisclosed reasons.
 In addition to Bangladesh and Egypt, seventeen other countries and territories withdrew due to the franchise owners change or the restrictions caused by the pandemics including Angola, Equatorial Guinea, Georgia, Germany, Guam, Kenya, Lithuania, Mongolia, Namibia, New Zealand, Nigeria, Saint Lucia, Sierra Leone, Sweden, Tanzania, Turkey, and the United States Virgin Islands.
 The withdrawal of Germany marked the first time it had not competed in the competition since its debut in 1952.

 Results

 Miss Universe 2020 participating countries and territories.